Pregnancy: are ultrasounds dangerous for the baby?

-During a basic pregnancy with no particular complications, only 3 ultrasounds are necessary and are covered by the social security.
-The first ultrasound is called "dating ultrasound", it is an ultrasound that takes place between the 11th and 13th week of amenorrhea, that is to say at about 3 months of pregnancy.
-It lasts 30 minutes and it ensures that the fetus is viable by examining the head, chest, limbs, belly, various organs and the heart of the fetus.
-This ultrasound also verifies that the fetus does not have any anomalies or malformations.
-During this first ultrasound, the pregnant woman will be checked for malformations or fibroids in the ovaries that could have an impact on the pregnancy.
+For a basic pregnancy with no particular complications, only 3 ultrasounds are necessary and covered by social security.
+The first ultrasound is called the "dating ultrasound", and takes place between the 11th and 13th week of amenorrhea, i.e. around 3 months into the pregnancy.
+It lasts 30 minutes and ensures that the fetus is viable, by examining its head, thorax, limbs, abdomen, organs and heart.
+This ultrasound also verifies that the fetus has no anomalies or malformations.
+During this first ultrasound, we look for any malformations or fibroids in the ovaries that could have an impact on the pregnancy.

-The second ultrasound is called morphological ultrasound.
+The second ultrasound is called the morphological ultrasound.
 It is performed between the 22nd and 24th week of amenorrhea.
-This corresponds to about the 5th month.
-During this ultrasound, several measurements will be taken: the diameter and circumference of the head, the measurement of the brain, the measurement of the lateral ventricles, the measurement of the nose bones.
+This corresponds to around the 5th month.
+During this ultrasound, a number of measurements are taken: the diameter and circumference of the head, the brain, the lateral ventricles and the nasal bones.
 It will also examine all the organs in detail, the speed of the blood in the cord and in the uterine arteries.
-It is during this ultrasound that it is possible to know the sex of the baby.
+It is during this ultrasound that the baby's gender can be determined.

-Finally, the third and last ultrasound is usually done at 7 to 8 months, between 31 and 33 weeks of amenorrhea.
-This is an ultrasound where the doctor will measure the baby and check its growth.
-He also checks all the organs, as well as the limbs and takes some measurements.
-Thanks to these measurements, the doctor is able to estimate the weight of the baby at term.
+The third and final ultrasound is generally performed at around 7 to 8 months, between 31 and 33 weeks of amenorrhea.
+In this ultrasound, the doctor will measure the baby and check its growth.
+He also checks all the organs, as well as the limbs, and takes some measurements.
+Thanks to these measurements, the doctor is able to estimate the baby's full-term weight.

-- The most common ultrasound is 2D ultrasound, which is a single plane.
+- The most widely used ultrasound is 2D, i.e. a single plane.
 This is the basic ultrasound that is performed in all radiology centers.

-- Then, some centers do 3D ultrasound, i.e., volume ultrasound, which allows to have 3D images.
+- Then, some centers offer 3D ultrasound, i.e. ultrasound in volume, for 3D images.

-- And finally, there is 4D ultrasound, where this time we add to the volume the notion of temporality.
-It is a dynamic ultrasound where we see the 3D of the baby in time, since they are in fact videos of the order of 7 images per second.
+- And finally, there is 4D ultrasound, in which the notion of temporality is added to volume.
+This is a dynamic ultrasound in which we can see the baby in 3D over time, since the videos are of the order of 7 images per second.

-The 3D ultrasound and the 4D ultrasound are not really useful for the diagnosis but rather for the parents.
+3D ultrasound and 4D ultrasound are not really useful for diagnosis, but rather for parents.
 It allows them to see their baby.
-It has no impact on the follow-up of the pregnancy or for the diagnosis of malformation.
+It has no impact on pregnancy monitoring or malformation diagnosis.

 Are 3D and 4D ultrasound scanners dangerous for the baby's health?

-3D and 4D ultrasounds, like 2D ultrasounds, also use ultrasound waves.
-As previously explained, ultrasound waves are not harmful and therefore do not have any deleterious effects on human body cells, soft tissues and organs.
-Whether you have a 2D, 3D or 4D ultrasound, there will be no negative impact on your body or your child's body.
+3D and 4D ultrasound scans, like 2D scans, also use ultrasound waves.
+As previously explained, ultrasound waves are not harmful and therefore have no deleterious effects on human body cells, soft tissues or organs.
+Whether you have a 2D, 3D or 4D ultrasound scan, there will be no negative impact on you or your child.

-There is a common misconception that repeated ultrasound scans cause spit-up in newborns, but there is no scientifically proven link between repeated ultrasound scans and spit-up in newborns.
+There's a common misconception that repeated ultrasound scans cause regurgitation in newborns, but there's no scientifically proven link between repeated ultrasound scans and regurgitation in newborns.

 3 comments